-- Explore the considerations in the selection, recruitment and evaluation of CEOs.
+- Consider the selection, recruitment and evaluation of board members and CEOs

 Who Should Attend?